syakimov/docker/intro.md

 map the ports the container exposes to the ports on the host

-there is a default cmd on every image and it is run if no cmd is passed
+there is a default cmd on every image and it is run if no cmd is passed before trying to install something on docker with `apt` first run `apt update`